Candlesticker

 1. The market is characterized by a prevailing downtrend.

 2. A small body at the upper end of the trading range is observed.
-The color of the body is not important.
+The color of the body is not significant.

-3. The lower shadow of this candlestick is at least twice as long as the body.
+3. The lower shadow of this candlestick is at least twice the length of the body.

 4. There is (almost) no upper shadow.